phu0ngng/nccl/ext-net/README.md

 NCCL will call the `init` function first, then query the number of network devices with the `devices` function, getting each network device properties with `getProperties`.

+If NCCL wishes to initialize virtual devices, used in NIC fusion currently, it can call `makeVDevice` specifying a list of physical devices (the original devices listed from `devices`) it wishes to merge together.
+If the plugin does not support NIC fusion, it can set `makeVDevice` to null.

 To establish a connection between two network devices, NCCL will first call `listen` on the receiving side, pass the returned handle to the sender side of the connection, and call `connect` with that handle.
 Finally, `accept` will be called on the receiving side to finalize the connection establishment.

+`connect` and `accept` can receive an optional `netDevComm` pointer from the caller, if the caller wishes to make use of device networking.
+This parameter may be ignored by the plugin if it does not support device-side networking.

 Once the connection is established, communication will be done using the functions `isend`, `irecv` and `test`.
 Prior to calling `isend` or `irecv`, NCCL will call the `regMr` function on